 #4 Better Skin Health

-While probiotics are often just talked about in terms of gut health and digestion, you may notice an improvement in your skin health as well!
+While probiotics are often discussed in terms of gut health and digestion, you may notice an improvement in your skin health as well!
 Again, this has to do with the bacteria in your gut.
-When there is less inflammation going on in the GI tract, your body can flush out toxins more efficiently, and with a lower toxic burden on the body comes better-looking skin.
-It’s a win, win.
+When there is less inflammation in the GI tract, your body can flush out toxins more efficiently, and with a lower toxic burden on the body comes better-looking skin.
+It’s a win-win!
 So, if your skin is clearing up, and you’re seeing fewer dark circles under the eyes, less puffiness, and less adult acne after starting your probiotic, that’s a good sign!

 #5 Feel More Positive